Sickness allowance in Finland

 If you move from Finland to another EU or EEA country or Switzerland during a sickness allowance period, payment of the sickness allowance from Finland will continue despite your move until the end of the payment period.

-Employers are obliged to take out accident insurance for their employees.
-All employees are insured for occupationally acquired accidents and illnesses.
-There is a special system for students that compensates for accidents during practical training.
-There are 13 insurance providers in Finland providing statutory accident insurance.
+Employers are required to take out accident insurance for their employees.
+All employees are insured against accidents and occupational diseases at work and in work-related circumstances.
+There is a special system for students to compensate for accidents in practical training.

 NB!
 If you have questions regarding the processing of a specific case or application, or other personal matters, please contact the relevant authority directly.